 Local media — a more compact list of reports and video from established local media outlets.

 Report — Find out how to report a violation.

 Properties — For information on individual houses under development as private student dormitories in Carrollton and surrounding neighborhoods, see:

-- the list of properties
+- a list of private student housing properties

-- an interactive map of private student housing properties at Map dat
+- an interactive map of private student housing properties

 - the weekly listing of Orleans Parish property transfers